cisagov/ScubaGear/Testing/Readme.md

 ## Nightly Functional Tests ##

-Product functional tests are being run for multiple product-tenant combinations.
-Development team should check the successful completion of these runs for any regressions.
+Product functional tests are being run nightly/weekly for multiple product-tenant combinations.
+Development team should work with operational team to debug any issues found during nightly and/or weekly functional tests.
 Currently the following "product / tenant / other variant" combinations are run by a cron job:
 - AAD - G3
 - AAD - G5
 - AAD - E5